How KiwiBuild works

 KiwiBuild homes are not subsidised.
 They are sold at market prices.

 It is important to note that these are price caps.
-In many cases, homes are likely to be sold for under the price cap.
+In many cases, homes sold for under the price cap.

 KiwiBuild helps developers achieve a more affordable price-point by underwriting a portion of a development and encouraging them to use land efficiently.
 This reduces a developer’s holding costs and allows them to build faster and more efficiently.